CBE544/CBE544-2018.github.io/ProjectAssignments.md

 ## Project Assignment

-Half of the class will be working on carbide MXenes and the other half will be working on nitride MXenes.
+You will be working in groups of two or three on a given transition metal-SrTiO<sub>3</sub> system.
 Please confirm your assignments below:
 <style>
 table {
     width:100%;